sherySJ/oop-cpp-parking-system/CONTRIBUTING.md

 # Contributing to Parking System

 Thank you for considering contributing to this project!
 We appreciate your interest in improving our project.
-By contributing, you can help make AirHub even better for users worldwide.
+By contributing, you can help make the project even better with your own implementation!

 To ensure a smooth and collaborative contribution process, please review the guidelines below before getting started.